AQA GCSE RELIGIOUS STUDIES A – GLOSSARY: CHRISTIANITY AND ISLAM

 Big Bang

-The Big Bang was a massive expansion of space that set in motion the creation of the universe.
+The Big Bang massively expanded space, initiating the creation of the universe.

 Biological weapon

-A biological weapon contains living organisms or infective material, such as a virus, that can lead to disease or death.
+Biological weapons contain living organisms or infective material, like viruses, which can cause disease or death.

 CAFOD

-CAFOD is the short form of the Catholic Agency for Overseas Development, which is the official aid agency of the Catholic Church in England and Wales.
+CAFOD stands for the Catholic Agency for Overseas Development, the official aid agency of the Catholic Church in England and Wales.

 Chaste